Exchange & study abroad program

-- Your PDF Application to Participate in the Exchange & Study Abroad program will be reviewed by committee.
-Successful applicants will use the elements in their participation application for a follow up host institution application.
-Do not contact the host institution until you are nominated by the AUArts Exchange & Study Abroad Committee and have met with your Exchange Coordinator/Academic Advisor to discuss next steps.
+- Your PDF Application to Participate in the Exchange & Study Abroad program will be reviewed by the committee.
+Successful applicants will use the elements in their participation application for a follow-up host institution application.
+Do not contact the host institution until you are nominated by the AUArts Exchange & Study Abroad Committee and have met with your Exchange Coordinator/Academic Advisor to discuss the next steps.

 What happens after I apply?

 The Exchange & Study Abroad Coordinator/Student Academic Advisor will:

 - Ensure that all Applications to Participate in the Exchange & Study Abroad Program are forwarded to the Exchange and Study Abroad Committee.

 - Notify all applicants of the committee results by the end of January

 - Send a Letter of Nomination and Official Transcript to host institution(s) on behalf of those students selected to participate in Exchange & Study Abroad program

 - Meet with participating students to review academic plan and to provide instructions for preparing their host institution application(s)

 AUArts Students who are nominated to participate in the Exchange & Study Abroad Program are required to:

 - Meet with the Exchange & Study Coordinator/Student Academic Advisor (set up an appointment firstname.lastname@example.org) to follow up on completion of your application to the host institution.
 This will occur AFTER you receive an official notice of approval to participate in the Exchange & Study program.